Book -- Evergreen

 Now, just in historical time, Earth has lost 80% of its primeval forests due to human intervention.
 In North America, in about 500 years we have deforested roughly 95 % of the original native woodlands.
 The roughly 5 % remaining are fragmented and discontinuous in parks and preserves and while there are many animals and plants which mainly rely on these few old-growth ecosystems, these too are at risk due to current climate changes.
 They are symbolic jewels of what our ancient world was like – the great beauty of what we had lived amongst through our long evolution.

-To put it bluntly, our woodlands are not healthy.
-And without vast healthy forests we do not have clean flowing streams and rivers, without these, the fish suffer, thereby the birds and those dependent on those fish, so the oceans are damaged thus, climate changes, it comes back around, and as any of these natural facets are disrupted, then all the others will be, too; and this breaking up of the planetary nutrient cycle has been brought to such a high-pitched degree, by, to be clear – urban capitalist industry, we’ve termed the age we live in the Anthropocene, age of man, coinciding with a world-over mass-extinction event not seen for many millennia.
+To put it bluntly, worldwide the majority of woods are not healthy.
+And without vast healthy forests we do not have clean flowing streams and rivers, without these, the fish suffer, thereby the birds and all those dependent on those fish; so the oceans are damaged, thus, climate changes, it comes back around, and as any of these natural facets are disrupted, then all the others will be, too; and this breaking up of the planetary nutrient cycle has been brought to such a high-pitched degree, by over-industrialization – we’ve termed the age we live in the Anthropocene, age of man, coinciding with a world-over mass-extinction event not seen for many millennia.

 I believe we need these few remaining wild places for our very humanity.
 As our modern world grows ever busier and we grow increasingly distant from our wildness, we need them that much more.
 They are places of refuge and restoration of our spirits.
 By saving these places we will be gifting our children.
 They surely will thank us.